-At the present time, many questions remain to be answered about the migration, emplacement, evolution and ultimately eruption of silicic magmas in the upper crust.
-The main challenges stem from the fact that:

-- (1) we have access to only a limited set of indirect observations, in most cases difficult to relate to the actual processes that control the chemical and dynamical evolution of these magmas and - (2) most melts generated at depth never reach the surface.
+At the present time, many questions remain to be answered about the migration, emplacement, evolution, and ultimately eruption of silicic magmas.
+The main challenges stem from the fact that: (1) we have access to only a limited set of indirect observations, in most cases difficult to relate to the actual processes that control the chemical and dynamical evolution of these magmas, and (2) most magmas never reach the surface (trapped as plutons within the crust).

 The development of a self-consistent model for silicic magmas residing in the upper crust is complex and requires a joint effort across multiple disciplines.
 The mush model presented in this review provides, we believe, a testable hypothesis from which better models can be developed.
-In spite of what remains to be done to understand the fate of magmas in the crust, the mush model offers a self-consistent paradigm that is supported by several independent observations from geophysics, geochemistry and petrology.
-For instance the development of mush zones is consistent with
+In spite of what remains to be done to understand the fate of magmas in the crust, the mush model offers a self-consistent paradigm that is supported by several independent observations from geophysics, geochemistry, and petrology.
+For instance the development of mush zones is consistent with:

-- Thermal models of incrementally-growing magma bodies and geophysical data on active systems require that such reservoirs are dominantly crystal-rich on long timescales (> 100 kys; Marsh 1981; Koyaguchi and Kaneko 1999; Bachmann and Bergantz 2004; Cooper and Kent 2014). - Chemical differentiation can occur internally by melt-crystal separation and produce shorter-lived eruptible pockets (with melt content higher than 50 vol%) from time to time.
-Melt extraction can largely occur when convection currents wanes down, i.e. when mixing by stirring becomes less efficient than gravitational settling.
-Phase separation should be most efficient at intermediate (40-70%) crystallinities. - The combination of incremental enthalpy additions by recharges, latent heat buffering and slower cooling rate of silicic magmas at high crystal content reconciles the contrast between the longevity of magma centers/lifetime of volcanic fields (as inferred from zircon age populations) and the comparatively short duration over which magmas are mobile and prone to erupt (Cooper and Kent 2014). - The anatomy of well-exposed cross-sections in plutons (e.g., Bachl et al. 2001; Barnes et al. 2001; Putirka et al. 2014) and the presence of plutonic lithologies cognate clasts in volcanic units with cumulate signature (Gelman et al. 2014; Lee and Morton 2015; Wolff et al. 2015), although this aspect remains controversial (e.g., Glazner et al. 2015; Keller et al. 2015).
+- Thermal models of incrementally growing magma bodies and geophysical data on active systems require that such reservoirs are dominantly crystal-rich on long timescales (>100 kyr; Marsh 1981; Koyaguchi and Kaneko 1999; Bachmann and Bergantz 2004; Cooper and Kent 2014). - Chemical differentiation can occur internally by meltcrystal separation and produce shorter-lived eruptible pockets (with melt content higher than 50 vol%) from time to time.
+Melt extraction can largely occur when convection currents wane down, i.e., when mixing by stirring becomes less efficient than gravitational settling.
+Phase separation should be most efficient at intermediate (40-70%) crystallinities. - Melt extraction in slowly cooled mush zones (receiving periodic enthalpy additions by recharges and thermally buffered by latent heat at high crystallinity) helps explaining the longevity of magma centers/ lifetime of volcanic fields (as inferred from zircon age populations) and the comparatively short duration over which magmas are mobile and prone to erupt (Cooper and Kent 2014).

+The presence of cumulate plutonic lithologies in well-exposed upper crustal batholiths (e.g., Bachl et al. 2001; Barnes et al. 2001; Putirka et al. 2014) and as cognate clasts in silicic volcanic units (Gelman et al. 2014; Lee and Morton 2015; Wolff et al. 2015) confirms the close spatio-temporal link between fossil mush zones ("crystal graveyards") and their extracted melt-rich complements.